General Country Information - Energy Administration

 - Adminstrative divisions: 12 counties (qarqe, singular - qark); Berat, Diber, Durres, Elbasan, Fier, Gjirokaster, Korce, Kukes, Lezhe, Shkoder, Tirane, Vlore

-- The Ministry of Energy and Industry supervises the energy sector.
+- The Ministry of Infrastructures and Energy supervises the energy sector.

-- The Energy REgulation Entity (ERE) is in charge of regulating the energy market and electricity prices.
+- An Energy Regulatory Entity (ERE), in charge of regulating the energy market

 - Candidate country